Scientific Uses of Fiber Laser Technology

 For example, once confined to the realms of science fiction in films and television, there have been numerous laser weapon prototypes in recent years which use optical fiber lasers due to their cheap, robust and portable nature.

 One such prototype was the High Energy Laser Mobile Demonstrator (HEL MD), developed for the US Army.
 Weapons such as these haven’t previously been possible, at least not cheaply, but thanks to fiber lasers leaps and bounds have been made in the defensive science industries.
 Fiber lasers are resulting in huge advances in scientific research for the military.

 Product labelling, traceability, and plagiarism are widely used in the medical field for a variety of different reasons, and it’s important that this information is accurate and safe.
 A fiber laser beam can be used to mark tempered colours in metal or make colour changes in plastic without changing the surface.
 This means that sterilisation can be easily enabled at high temperatures.
 As we can see, fiber lasers have a large number of scientific uses for a range of different functions, helping in biology, chemistry, physics, astronomy, medicine, and defence.
 Their reliable, efficient and cost-effective nature make them the perfect laser solution for the field of science, and it is likely that we’ll see the technology integrated further and further into various fields of science over the coming years.

 Speak to SPI Lasers

 Our fiber lasers have multiple applications for many different industries.
-If you’re interested to learn more about our full range of products, and how they may be able to help you, please don’t hesitate to get in contact with us here or contact us on +44(0)1489 779 696, or by email at firstname.lastname@example.org.
+If you’re interested to learn more about various fiber laser uses, and how they may be able to help you, please don’t hesitate to get in contact with us here or contact us on +44(0)1489 779 696, or by email at firstname.lastname@example.org.
 Subscribe to receive informative updates about SPI Lasers and the industry here.